-Emu Music is partnering with Moore College to offer a music ministry stream within the Advanced Diploma of Bible, Mission and Ministry.
-This diploma is designed for music ministers, for those preparing and leading church services, and in fact, all who serve in music ministry and in either a lay or professional role.
+The music stream within Moore College's Advanced Diploma of Bible, Mission, and Ministry is designed for music ministers and for those preparing and leading church services; and in fact, all who serve in music ministry and in either a lay or professional role.
 It will equip you with the biblical, theological and practical skills necessary to establish and maintain a vibrant church music ministry - whatever your context.

-Core units are taught as weekly lectures, full or part-time, day or evening.
-Each music ministry unit is currently offered as a week-long intensive.
+Core units of the Advanced Diploma are taught as weekly lectures, full or part-time, day or evening.
+COURSE STRUCTURE

 Graduates with the Advanced Diploma may be eligible to proceed to the second year of the College’s BD or BTh programs.

-Church, Music and Worship This unit lays the theological foundations, with practical implications, for leading a church music ministry.
-It comprises three applied theological components: doctrine of the church; the place and purpose of singing within the church; biblical theologies of worship and their influence on liturgy and music.
+Church, Music, and Worship (TBA) This unit lays the theological foundations, with practical implications, for leading a church music ministry.
+It comprises three applied theological components: the doctrine of the church; the place and purpose of singing within the church; biblical theologies of worship and their influence on liturgy and music.

-History of Christian Music Since the Reformation This unit lays the historical foundations of church music within the Evangelical tradition.
-It comprises four components: the Reformers approach to congregational singing; the Puritans; the Evangelical hymn writers; and late 20th century developments in church music.
+Overview Of Church History (Second Semester 2022) This unit lays the historical foundations of church music within the Evangelical tradition.
+It comprises four components: the Reformers' approach to congregational singing; the Puritans; the Evangelical hymn writers; and late 20th century developments in church music.
 The purpose of the unit is to allow the music minister to understand their own context within a broader historical and theological framework.